 Godliness In The Workplace

-The worker should respect the boss and not complain.
+So, how should slave and master relate when either or both of them came to know Jesus and join the church?
+The worker should respect the boss, even the harsh master, for Jesus’ sake (1 Peter 2:18).
 Grumbling in the workplace slanders God, who designed us to be good workers and to honour those who are over us.
-If the boss is also a believer, they should not expect special treatment nor should they show less respect because they are brothers.
+If their master was also a believer, they should not expect special treatment nor should they show less respect because they are Christian brothers.
 Those who serve Jesus should also serve their masters with even greater diligence.
 Honouring God in the workplace starts with respect, obedience and hard work.